Risingson/eveeyedocs/docs/sharing/intel-channels.md

 !!! warning "Feature in development"
     ## Development, current issues
     This is an alpha test.
 This means means the feature is still in development and has issues.<br>Known issues are as follows:<br><br>
-     - The display of the Intel list is getting a rework.
-I know the actual intel lines are a pain to read at the moment.<br>
+     - The display of the intel list is getting a rework.<br>
      - If a system was cleared via `clr` or `clear` subsequent intel in that system does not draw the red marker.<br>
      - `+[Number]` only works with one space before it at the moment.<br>
     <br>